Barrelwolf38087/kashmir/map-and-route/day5.md

 # Day 5
 ## Chhatrapati Shivaji Terminus
 ![day5](../day5.png)
-Also 2008 attack
-We will visit Chhatrapati Shivaji Terminus.
-The attack was caused by tensions between India and Pakistan.
-(The station was attacked by Pakistan-based terrorist group Lashkar-e-Taiba.)
-We are going to the memorial.
+Chhatrapati Shivaji Terminus was a site of 2008 Mumbai terrorist attacks.
+The attack was by Pakistan-based terrorist group Lashkar-e-Taiba, which was not endorsed by Pakistan but still a reflection of the tensions between the two countries.
+We will be visiting the memorial there.

 > [Back to Day 4](day4)
 > [Back to Plan Overview](.)